PoleTransformer/MIDI-Instrument/README.md

 # MIDI-Instrument
 A MIDI project that uses an Arduino Mega, stepper motors, floppy drives, and hard drives to create music.
-Unfortunately, the mega is too slow and the pitch drifts with time.
-I am currently working on an spi link between 2 arduinos to reduce the workload on the mega.
+There is an annoying bug, which is the pitch will sound flatter over time.
+Initially everything sounds good, but with time the pitch drifts off.
+Ive tried days to solve this issue and even used timer 2, but the problem persists.
+If anyone can contribute some ideas, that would be great.